 List of content you will read in this article:

 Ubuntu is a Linux-based operating system that is available as open-source.
-You will get a long list of the versions available for Ubuntu in the market.
+You will get a long list of the ubuntu versions available in the market.
 There are various stable and suitable versions for carrying out complex tasks.
-If you are unsure what version you are using on your system, you might dig a little bit and find out the running version, as it is essential to know and run the required commands that are compatible with that version.
+If you are unsure what version you are using on your operating system, you might dig a little bit and find out the latest version, as it is essential to know and run the required commands that are compatible with that version.

-Also, finding the version of the Ubuntu OS running on your system will help you troubleshoot the potential issues and reach a root cause quickly.
+Also, find ubuntu version running on your system will help you troubleshoot the potential issues and reach a root cause quickly.

-In this article, we will focus on all possible ways you can use to find out the running version of Ubuntu.
+In this article, we will focus on all possible ways you can use to find latest ubuntu version.
 Before we move to various methods, first, we must complete the prerequisite for performing the methods.

-- A system that is running the Ubuntu OS.
+- A system that has running Ubuntu OS or ubuntu VPS.

 - You might have an account with sudo or root privileges for running the commands.